 However, despite advances in global sanitisation and the chemical treatment of water, WHO (the World Health Organisation) have identified that there are 187 countries in the world where water used for drinking and bathing is deemed unsafe due to contamination from bacteria, viruses and legionella.

-MicroHeat Electrode Direct Energy Transfer Electrochemical Water Disinfection technology provides the unique circumstance where disinfection species, such as Hydroxyls, are generated on the electrode surface that then mix with the water, disinfecting it and killing bacteria and viruses in both heated and cold water scenarios.
+MicroHeat Direct Energy Transfer Electrochemical Water Disinfection technology provides the unique circumstance where disinfection species, such as Hydroxyl Radicals(OH), are generated on the inert electrode surface that then mix with the water, disinfecting it and destroying bacteria and viruses in both heated and cold water scenarios.

 The electrochemical water treatment technology can also provide an efficient and reliable solution for the reduction of legionella bacteria in warm to hot water supplies where Legionnaires disease is a common outcome.

-MicroHeat has validated that the water treatment technology does kill E.Coli.
+MicroHeat has validated that the water treatment technology does kill E.Coli and live Legionella.
 With the need for this type of solution all around the world, MicroHeat is poised to become a significant player in the water disinfection space.

-If your organisation is interested in exploring water treatment process opportunities, please contact us to discuss water purification by electrolysis using the link below.
+If your organisation is interested in exploring water disinfection opportunities, please contact us to discuss water disinfection by electrochemical disinfection using the link below.